Bankoga/golem/docs/key.md

     - ? : Acetylcholine : ?
     - ? : Norepinephrine : ?
   - Node Input: On spike connection strength multiplier (perhaps just calc the diff between injector, and receptor sizes for some sort of loss adjustment that we can leverage for plasticity?
 This seems like a nifty thing...
 Wat teh heck.
 So useful)
-  - Node Output: Off/On spike-destination pair
+  - Node Output: Off/On spike-pod pair
   - Plasticity Factors: Matrix resources which modulate the level of malleability of nodes within the Matrix.
   - Spiking Factors: ?
     - Glutamate: ?